 Summary: Are you thinking of buying a condo in Seattle, Washington?
 You’re not alone.
 While the condo market has cooled somewhat over the recent past, it’s still somewhat competitive.
 Get more info now!

 Are you thinking of buying a condo in Seattle, Washington?
 You’re not alone.
-The condominium market in Seattle is hot right now, with a lot of demand from competing buyers.
+The condominium market in Seattle is in demand right now, though the market has settled down from where it has been over the past few years.
 Here are some things you should know about buying a condo in this highly competitive real estate market.

 Benefits of Buying a Condo vs. a House